apache/trafficcontrol/docs/source/api/cachegroups.rst

 Request Structure
 -----------------
-:fallbackToClosest: If ``true``, the Traffic Router will fall back on the 'closest' Cache Group to this one, when this one fails
+:fallbackToClosest: If ``true``, the Traffic Router will fall back on the 'closest' :term:`Cache Group` to this one, when this one fails

 	.. note:: The default value of ``fallbackToClosest`` is 'true', and if it is 'null' Traffic Control components will still interpret it as 'true'.

-:latitude:                    An optional field which, if present, will define the latitude for the Cache Group to ISO-standard double specification\ [1]_
+:latitude:                    An optional field which, if present, will define the latitude for the :term:`Cache Group` to ISO-standard double specification\ [1]_
 :localizationMethods:         Array of enabled localization methods (as strings)
-:longitude:                   An optional field which, if present, will define the longitude for the Cache Group to ISO-standard double specification\ [1]_
+:longitude:                   An optional field which, if present, will define the longitude for the :term:`Cache Group` to ISO-standard double specification\ [1]_
-:name:                        The name of the Cache Group
+:name:                        The name of the :term:`Cache Group`
-:parentCachegroupId:          An optional field which, if present, should be an integral, unique identifier for this Cache Group's primary parent
+:parentCachegroupId:          An optional field which, if present, should be an integral, unique identifier for this :term:`Cache Group`\ 's primary parent
-:secondaryParentCachegroupId: An optional field which, if present, should be an integral, unique identifier for this Cache Group's secondary parent
+:secondaryParentCachegroupId: An optional field which, if present, should be an integral, unique identifier for this :term:`Cache Group`\ 's secondary parent
 :shortName:                   An abbreviation of the ``name``
-:typeId:                      An integral, unique identifier for the type of Cache Group; one of:
+:typeId:                      An integral, unique identifier for the type of :term:`Cache Group`; one of:

 	EDGE_LOC
 		Indicates a group of Edge-tier caches